inlets/inlets-pro/docs/cli-reference.md

 ### Configure a http tunnel

-The HTTP mode of inlets PRO is suitable for REST / HTTP traffic.
+The HTTP mode of inlets Pro is suitable for REST / HTTP traffic.
 Use it when you want to add TLS termination on the exit-server without running a reverse-proxy in the client's network.

 Just like a TCP tunnel, a HTTP tunnel has two TCP ports, one for the control-plane and one for the data-plane.